 Question Management response Has the management team carried out an assessment of the going concern basis for preparing the financial statements for the Authority?
 What was the outcome of that assessment?
-The Financial Plan 2020-2024 is a robust basis for identifying the Council as a going concern in 2020/21.
+The approval of the Council Financial Plan 2020-2024 w as set the groundwork as a robust basis for identifying the Council as a going concern in 2020/21.
 Please see in particular Chapter 1 (p.
 7 to p.
-8) and Appendix E (p.102 to p.106), which includes a detailed discussion and tabular summary of the strategic and financial risks which management are aware of.
+8) and Appendix E (p.102 to p.106), which includes a detailed discussion and tabular summary of the strategic and financial risks which management are aw are of.
 This analysis informs the level of reserves and balances included in the Plan (p.42 to p.47), and supports the S151 officer's S25 Reports of the robustness of budget estimates (Chapter 8, p.73 - p.
 81) and the Assessment of Reserves (Chapter 9, p.
 82 - p.
 85).
+The impact of the spread of Covid-19 and the subsequent actions taken to support the citizens of Birmingham and the local economy, supported by government funding, has had both short term and long term financial impacts on the Council.
+The full extent of the impact cannot yet be determined fully as they will be dependent on the extent of the current lockdow n arrangements and the support provided by central government.
+The Council has closely monitored actual and expected expenditure, projected likely levels of income loss, further financial risks and cashflow monitoring.
+Depending on the extent of the additional pressures faced the Council is holding the commitment of policy contingency or requests to use reserves until the position becomes clearer.
 Are the financial assumptions in that report (e.g., future levels of income and expenditure) consistent with the Authority's Business Plan and the financial information provided to the Authority throughout the year?
-The Financial Plan 2020 - 2024 includes financial assumptions in relation to all Council commitments and liabilities, and is consistent with the reports taken to Audit Committee and the briefings given to its members.
-The Statement of Accounts includes details of the reported outturn for the year under review and sets out the issues considered to determine that the Council continues as a Going Concern.

-Question Management response Are the implications of statutory or policy changes appropriately reflected in the Business Plan, financial forecasts and report on going concern?
+The Financial Plan 2020 - 2024 includes financial assumptions in relation to all Council commitments and liabilities, and is consistent with the reports taken to Audit Committee and the briefings given to its members and the Statement of Accounts includes details of the reported outturn for the year under review and sets out the issues considered to determine that the Council continues as a Going Concern.
+Regular monitoring of the additional pressures faced as a result of the spread of Covid-19 are reported and the associated implications are kept under review.
+Are the implications of statutory or policy changes appropriately reflected in the Business Plan, financial forecasts and report on going concern?
 The Financial Plan 2020 - 2024 explicitly takes into account the changes in Government grants.
 The financial figures were also derived from the policies and priorities for the Council as a whole and in each directorate's plans.
 Expenditure pressures are also built into the medium-and long-term plans.
 The Council declared a Climate Emergency in June 2019 and introduced a sixth priority for the city to take a leading role in tackling climate change.
-The Chapter 3 of the Financial Plan 2020 - 2024 includes a section (p.
-34 - p.
-36) on how it intends to use resources generated from the Clean Air Zone (starting in June 2020) to begin to tackle climate change.
-Have there been any significant issues raised with the Audit Committee during the year which could cast doubts on the assumptions made?
-(Examples include adverse comments raised by internal and external audit regarding financial performance or significant weaknesses in systems of financial control) Audit Committee has received, and continues to receive, reports on significant issues facing the Council.
-During the last year, Audit Committee has received updates on matters relating to the Highways PFI contract, Paradise Circus redevelopment and Equal Pay.
-Regular update reports are provided by Birmingham Audit to Audit Committee.
+The Chapter 3 of the Financial Plan 2020 - 2024 includes a section (p. $34 - p$ . $36$ ) on how it intends to use resources generated from the Clean Air Zone (starting in June 2020) to begin to tackle climate change.